hakan-ronngren/cloud-db/README.md

 ## Tools you'll need

-* [GNU Make](https://www.gnu.org/software/make/) to build the image, but alternatively you can run the commands in the Makefile yourself
+* [GNU Make](https://www.gnu.org/software/make/) to build the image.
+Alternatively, you can run the commands in the Makefile yourself.
 * [terraform](https://www.terraform.io) to turn the code in this repo into working infrastructure
 * [gcloud](https://cloud.google.com/cli) to interact with your GCP resources